JohnCode1/HomeLab/README.md

 18. Go to `Settings` -> `Incoming NZBs` and turn off `AppendCategoryDir`.

 19. In `Settings` -> `Paths`, change the main destination and intermediate directory to your preferred paths.
 [Layout](#layout)

+### ➡️ Other Docker Apps
 ---
-### ➡️ Other Software - Check out my docker-files too see how i've set these apps up.
+* Check out my docker-files too see how i've set these apps up.
 #### This is a list of applications that did not necessarily need a full guide. - The reason for this is because apps constantly change, and it is more efficient to check there documentation.
 * Glance: Dashboard for homeserver.
 Great documentation with real time backup.
-    * Docker-file is up to date with my latest config.

 * Immich: Photo management
-    * Docker-file is my latest config but pulls a older image.

 * CyberChef: A great It tool.
 Simple container.